opentx/opentx.github.io/_posts/2014-10-19-Eugene-LaFaille-feedback.md

 ---
 layout: post
 title: "I'm using OpenTx on a FrSky Taranis and it is fantastic.
-Thank you\!"
+Thank you!"
 description: ""
 category: ""
 tags: [Feedback]